jamesec/jamesec.github.io/o/pdf_dark_skim.md

 I’m the one who likes dark mode on macOS—my eyes feel more comfortable, especially when looking at the screen for a long time.

-The default Preview App in macOS didn’t offer a way to view PDFs in dark mode—at least not until macOS Tahoe.
+The default Preview app in macOS didn’t offer a way to view PDFs in dark mode—at least not until macOS Tahoe.

 There are some workarounds, including using a shortcut in macOS (Settings → Accessibility → Invert Colors), but that’s not very elegant, since it inverts all colors in the macOS user interface, not just the colors when viewing the PDF.